Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 The groups are enumerated by sequence of integers from 1 to the number of groups.
 This enumeration is used in the [batch run](propagation.md#propagating-ids-on-tracklet-graphs) to identify the group.

 The **Pairs search depth** parameter controls the graph radius over which the algorithm search for topological propagation opportunities (see the [anTraX paper]).
-High number might give better results, but will also slow down the algorithm.
+High number might give better results, but will overhead the algorithm.
 A value between 5-10 usually gives the best tradeoff.

 The **Max iteration** parameter imposes a limit on the number of total iterations the propagation algorithms performs.
 In most cases, the algorith, converges after a few iterations.
 For the rare cases where it does not, a value of 10 usually represent a good tradeoff.